Why is Body Language Relevant?

 - Haptics - the study of human touch, from the Greek word haptikos, meaning able to touch.
 The word haptics in this sense entered the English language in the 1800s, which indicates when human touch began to be a serious area of study.

-- Hybrid expression - a term apparently originated by Charles Darwin, it refers to a facial expression which combines two seemingly different or opposing meanings, for example, a smile with a head-turn away from the person the smile is meant for.
+- Hybrid expression - a term apparently originated by Charles Darwin, it refers to a facial expression that combines two seemingly different or opposing meanings, for example, a smile with a head-turn away from the person the smile is meant for.
 Hybrid expressions provide further emphasis on the need to avoid reading single signals.
 Combinations of signals and context are necessary, especially to make sense of hybrid expressions which contain different meanings.

 - Index finger - first finger of the hand - usually the most dominant and dexterous finger, hence used mostly in pointing gestures.